 The Process for Establishing a Faculty-Led Program

 Most Texas Tech faculty-led programs take place during the summer.
-As such, the Study Abroad Office has developed a timeline for summer faculty-led program development.
-Faculty interested in leading students abroad during a different time of the year should contact the Faculty-Led Program Manager to discuss the appropriate timeline for their program.
+As such, Study Abroad has developed a timeline for summer faculty-led program development.
+Faculty interested in leading students abroad during a different time of the year should contact the Assistant Director of Study Abroad to discuss the appropriate timeline for their program.

 Timeline for Summer Faculty-Led Programs